An abscess is the body's way of trying to heal from an infection. Abscesses form

 Can Abscesses Be Prevented?

 Good hygiene is the best way to avoid infection.
-Keep all cuts
+Keep cuts

-and wounds clean, dry, and covered with a bandage to protect them from germs.
+and wounds clean, dry, and covered to protect them from germs.
+Also, don't share clothing,

-hands often and well, using soap and water for at least 20 seconds.
-If soap and
+and often using plain soap and water for at least 20 seconds each time.
+It's OK to